Lissy Trullie

-Elizabeth McChesney, better known by the stage name Lissy Trullie, is an American singer-songwriter and former model.
+Elizabeth McChesney, better known by the stage name Lissy Trullie,(born March 1, 1984), is an American singer-songwriter and former model.
 She released her debut EP, Self-Taught Learner, in February 2009, and as of 2009, performed with a band named Lissy Trullie.
 She released her full-length debut album on April 10, 2012.
 She was previously the lead singer for the rock band Zipper Club.

 Early life

 Trullie was born in Washington, D.C., and moved to New York City at the age of 16 with her mother.
 She attended Walnut Hill School, a boarding school in Natick, Massachusetts, with a focus on performing arts.
 She studied graphic design at Parsons in Greenwich Village and then studied art history at The New School.
 Trullie performed music at art openings, but soon gravitated towards the downtown rock scene.
 She spent time working as a model, a dishwasher, a janitor, and a disc jockey at the Beatrice Inn.